Skip to main content

 In most countries, no. Reputable agencies charge the employer, not the candidate.
 In the United States, the UK, and the EU, it is either illegal or against industry standards for agencies to charge job seekers a fee for permanent placements.
 If an agency asks a candidate to pay, that is a red flag.

-Yes, and you should.
+Yes, almost always.
 Most agencies quote their standard rate expecting negotiation.
 Volume commitments, faster payment terms, and shorter exclusivity windows are all effective levers.
 Companies hiring 5+ roles per year through a single agency routinely negotiate fees 3 to 5 percentage points below the standard rate.
+Even on a single hire, asking for a longer guarantee period or a tiered rate card on future hires often shaves a point or two off the headline fee.

 What is a typical recruitment agency guarantee period?